AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/06-Iterate-over-Characters.md

 **http://www.asciitable.com**

 The columns that you would most probably use for the purposes of this course are the **decimal** and **character** ones.

+For example, the decimal value of the character 'a' is 97 and the one corresponding to '@' is 64.
 [/slide]

 [slide]